A Moroccan-Inspired Grill

 - 3 cups chicken stock

 - 2 teaspoons kosher salt

-Divide the marinade into two Ziploc bags.
+In a mixing bowl, combine the garlic cloves, bay leaves, Moroccan Moon spice blend, crushed red pepper, fresh thyme, olive oil, lemon juice and parsley.
+Divide the marinade into two zip top bags.
 Place the pork cubes into one, the beef in another and toss meats well.
 Squeeze air out of the bags, seal and marinate overnight.

-Cut the peppers and onions into small cubes (about one-inch squares).
+Cut the peppers and onions into one-inch squares.

 Skewer the meat, alternating between the beef and pork cubes, the onions and peppers.

 When finished skewering, season with salt and pepper and grill over high direct heat for a total of about 10 minutes, or roughly 2 to 3 minutes on each side.
 Your goal is to have the beef be medium rare and the pork medium (the difference in cube size helps this process).

 Serve with a yogurt sauce, seasoned with mint, lime, garlic and cumin, and rice pilaf.

 Mix together all ingredients in a bowl.
 Reserve in the refrigerator until ready to use.